1955: Bill Haley and his Comets had their only #1 record on the UK chart with “Rock Around the Clock.”

 1968: Three days after its release in Britain, the Beatles’ self-titled ninth album, commonly known as “the White Album,” was issued in the US.

-1969: Four years and a month after the Beatles were made Members of the Most Honorable Order of the British Empire by the Queen in October of 1965, John Lennon returned his MBE medal as a protest against England’s involvement in the wars in Biafra and Vietnam.
+1969: Four years and a month after the Beatles were awarded Members of the Most Honorable Order of the British Empire by the Queen in October of 1965, John Lennon returned his MBE medal as a protest against England’s involvement in the wars in Biafra and Vietnam.
 Lennon held a press conference, stating “Lots of people who complained about us getting the MBE received theirs for heroism in the war.
 They got them for killing people.
 We deserved ours for not killing people.”
 The medal itself disappeared for years, later turning up in early 2009 in a vault in St. James’ Palace in Westminster.

 1970: Laura Nyro released her fourth album, Christmas and the Beads of Sweat.
 The final installment in a trilogy made up of 1968’s “Eli and the Thirteenth Confession” and 1969’s “New York Tendaberry,” the album was recorded with producers Felix Cavaliere and Arif Mardin.